-Like many of you, I've also been playing countless video games adaptations of D&D - starting with Pool of Radiance and the Gold Box series, then onto Eye of the Beholder, Baldur’s Gate, Infinity Engine sequels, Neverwinter Nights from Bioware...
-I've also tried out less successful attempts, and after spending some time analyzing the good and the bad I came to realize that the most successful D&D-type games usually were those which stayed the most faithful to the ruleset.
-This is why when I first started describing the project, I said we were adapting the video game to the SRD ruleset, rather than adapting the ruleset to the video game.
+Like many of you, I've also been playing countless video games adaptations - starting with Pool of Radiance and the Gold Box series, then onto Eye of the Beholder, Baldur’s Gate, Infinity Engine sequels, Neverwinter Nights from Bioware...
+I've also tried out less successful attempts, and after spending some time analyzing the good and the bad I came to realize that the most successful ones usually were those which stayed the most faithful to the ruleset.
+This is why when I first started describing the project, I said we were adapting the video game to the Tabletop ruleset, rather than adapting the ruleset to the video game.
 It may sound like a marketing tagline, but that's what I genuinely believe.

 The first thing I did was creating a way to input rules into the prototype.
 I am not sure if this has been revealed yet, but we are using Unity as a foundation for our game.
 The main reason for using this engine, other than a solid 8 years of previous experience (Endless Space...), is that it's good at making tools and editors.
 One of the very cool things Unity offers is ScriptableObjects, which allows you to define code templates (such as Character Class, Character Feature, Spell, Weapon Type...) and easily develop editing tools for this data - so we built a system to edit the database with all the Ruleset bricks needed to make an RPG.

 Going back to the technical side, if we take Spells as an example.
-By taking a generic approach and implementing a wide set of parameters, the bet is that we would be able to create most spells available in the SRD.
+By taking a generic approach and implementing a wide set of parameters, the bet is that we would be able to create most spells available.
 Every time a spell has some new exotic effects, we need to add new parameters - which could then be reused for other spells.
 On the other hand, a procedural approach would mean that each spell is individually hardcoded into the game - certainly a quicker solution, but one that would heavily limit reusability.

 Fireball, when diplomacy is no longer an option (well, it does count as Intimidation, right?
 Can I roll with advantage?)